Tax Form Information:

 If we do not have your social security number on file, it will not be included on your 1098T tax form.
 When we do not have your social security number on file, we are required by the IRS to attempt to obtain it from you.
-A W-9S form, the official IRS form used for requesting your social security number, was sent to you by e-mail in November 2013.
-If you did not respond, your 1098T form will not contain a social security number.
+Otherwise, we are subject to a fine for each missing social security number.
+A W-9S form, the official IRS form used for requesting your social security number, was sent to you by e-mail and by U.S. postal mail on several occasions since September.
+If you did not respond by at least January 10, your 1098T form will not contain a social security number.

 Failure to furnish correct SSN or ITIN.

-If you fail to furnish your correct SSN or ITIN to the requester, you are subject to a penalty of $50.00 unless your failure is due to reasonable cause and not to willful neglect.
+Per IRS instruction on page two of the W-9S form located under the heading “Penalties”, if you fail to furnish your correct SSN or ITIN to the requester you are subject to a penalty of $50.00 unless your failure is due to reasonable cause and not to willful neglect.